ImmiVisa Law Group for Your PERM Labor Certification

 PERM Labor Certification Cost

-The ImmiVisa Law Group can estimate how much your PERM certification and employment immigration visa application will cost you.
+The ImmiVisa Law Group can estimate how much your PERM certification and employment immigration visa application will cost.

 Should You Get Professional Legal Assistance?

 Many legal issues can arise in a business, and it is essential to have a lawyer on your side.
-Hiring a lawyer is not always necessary, but knowing when you should is essential.
+Hiring a lawyer is not always necessary, but knowing when you should is critical.

 Hiring foreign nationals is more complicated than employing U.S. citizens.
-To qualify for a visa based on employment, a person must meet certain strict criteria, which can be overwhelming for anyone.
+To qualify for a visa based on employment, a person must meet specific strict criteria, which can be overwhelming for anyone.

 Consult with a business immigration attorney if you are considering hiring a foreign national employee in addition to or instead of qualified U.S. workers.
 The ImmiVisa Law Group can help you through the entire process.